fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Manager.rst

 In the FW4SPL architecture, there is an object container which is often used:
 ``::fwData::Composite``.
-This container is also an Object and represents a map which associates a string to an Object.
+This container is also an Object and represents a map which associates a string with an Object.
 The architecture provides two main services to manage a Composite: a composite updater and a service manager.

 Updater
 ~~~~~~~

 The updater service extends service type ``::ctrlSelection::IUpdaterSrv`` and
-work on a selection composite.
-This kind of service listens to specific events
+the work on a selection composite.
+This kind of service listens specific events
 from objects identified by their UID.
 When it receives an event, it performs an
 operation on an object in the selection composite and notifies composite
 listeners.